How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 How to Tune Your LinkedIn Feed (and Train the Algorithm)

 When you’re new to LinkedIn — or haven’t built a strong network yet — the platform doesn’t exactly see you.
+You have no real community and minimal search visibility.

 When your network is still small, the algorithm leans heavily on who your connections are interacting with.
 That means you’ll mostly see posts from 1st-, 2nd-, or 3rd-degree connections — basically, your people and their people.